Derecho00/Derecho00/README.md

 - 👋 Hi, I’m @Derecho00
-- 👀 I’m interested in IOT integrated in furniture, smarthome sensors, and recently in data analytics with Pandas/Numpy/etc.
+- 👀 I’m interested in IOT integration in furniture, smarthome sensors, and recently in data analytics with Pandas/Numpy/etc, thanks to an ever growing database with observations.
+In a previous career I was a meteorologist, now I am just applying that skill in timeseries analysis.
 - 🌱 Languages : Python and jibberish :-D